Upromise is a free cash back rewards program that helps you save money for college and other education expenses.

 Upromise members can earn money for their college savings through dining out, online shopping, monthly scholarship giveaways, and dozens more activities.

-The state of Nevada offers a 529 plan called the SSGA Upromise 529 Plan.
-While we share a name, Nevada’s 529 plan is not affiliated with the Upromise rewards program.
-Your Upromise account can be linked to the SSGA Upromise 529 Plan or any 529 college savings plan..
+Until June 2023, the state of Nevada offered a 529 plan called the SSGA Upromise 529 Plan.
+This plan is now called Future Path 529 Plan.
+While we shared a name, Nevada’s 529 plan was not affiliated with the Upromise rewards program.
+Your Upromise account can be linked to the Future Path 529 Plan or any 529 college savings plan.

 Is Upromise worth it?